Early bird interview rounds: 31st October, 1st & 2nd of November 2023

 Applicants will need to have achieved EU or non-EU qualifications that are generally equivalent to grades BBB at A-Levels in the UK, and include the appropriate transcript(s)/certificate(s) with their application:

-Examples of equivalent overseas qualifications can be found on our International Students page.
+Examples of equivalent overseas qualifications can be found on our International Qualification Equivalents Guidance document.
 If international applicants are unsure whether they meet the requirements, they can contact us for clarification.
 If we do not have a good enough understanding of an international qualification, we may ask an applicant to obtain a Statement of Comparability from UK ENIC

 Accreditation of Prior Experiential Learning (APEL)